CiceroGB/list-github-projects/README.md

 ### About project

-Developed on the Ignite classes to show a ,list with my github projects.
+Developed on the Ignite classes to show a list of my GitHub projects.

 ###  Technologies